lnghiemum/RMIR-paper/README.md

----
-editor_options:
-  markdown:
-    wrap: sentence
----

-Code to reproduce simulation results, figures, and real data analysis results from the paper "Random effects model-based sufficient dimension reduction for independent clustered data" by [Linh Nghiem](https://linhnghiem.org/) and [Francis K.C.Hui](https://francishui.netlify.app/).
+Code to reproduce simulation results, figures, and real data analysis results from the paper "Random effects model-based sufficient dimension reduction for independent clustered data" by [Linh Nghiem](https://linhnghiem.org/) and [Francis K. C. Hui](https://francishui.netlify.app/).
 The paper has been accepted for publication in the *Journal of the American Statistical Association*.

 # Organization

-It is important to open and run the code in the R project (`RMIR.Rproj`), since all the paths included in the files are relative to the project folder.
+It is important to open and run the code in the R project `RMIR.Rproj`, since all the paths included in the files are relative to the project folder.

 ## RMIR

 This folder contains an implementation of the RPFC and RMIR methods as described in Section 3 and Section 6 of the paper.
--

 1. The `ancillary_functions.R` file contains functions that compute a projection matrix associated with a matrix, generate samples from a singular matrix normal distribution, and perform exponential map and inverse exponential map on a Grassmann manifold.
 2. The `IntrinsicMeanGrassMan.R` file contains functions to perform geodesic and compute Frechet mean on a Grassmann manifold.